 That God, before placing therein the gift, prepares the vessel, by endowing it with natural or acquired qualities, this I believe.
 Paul was a vessel of election, prepared of God.
-The Master has given to those of His household, to each one &#8220;according to his several ability.&#8221; But to say that natural or acquired abilities become fruit of grace from on high, is nothing but rationalism refined in order to make an exclusive ministry.
+The Master has given to those of His household, to each one "according to his several ability."
+But to say that natural or acquired abilities become fruit of grace from on high, is nothing but rationalism refined in order to make an exclusive ministry.

 Mr. M. says concerning the presence of the Holy Ghost Himself, things which shew a wish to weaken faith in His presence.
-As to the formula, which he attributes to us,| I have never heard of it.
-But to say, as he does, that the Holy Ghost &#8220;Himself dwells *with* the friend of Jesus,&#8221; is to betray, as to the presence of the Holy Ghost, very serious unbelief, of which the sequel of the passage only multiplies the proofs. &#8220;He dwelleth with you,&#8221; said the Lord, &#8220;and shall be in you.&#8221; Why omit one half of the Saviour&#8217;s declaration?
+As to the formula, which he attributes to us¦, I have never heard of it.
+But to say, as he does, that the Holy Ghost "Himself dwells with the friend of Jesus," is to betray, as to the presence of the Holy Ghost, very serious unbelief, of which the sequel of the passage only multiplies the proofs.
+"He dwelleth with you," said the Lord, "and shall be IN you."
+Why omit one half of the Saviour's declaration?
 And who is it who dwells with us and shall be in us? is it not the Comforter sent by the Father?
 It is, I think, the Holy Ghost in person.
-This is why he says to the Corinthians &#8220;know ye not that your body is the temple of the Holy Spirit which is in you?&#8221; (@1 Corinthians 6: 19).
+This is why he says to the Corinthians "know ye not that your body is the temple of the Holy Spirit which is in you?" (@1 Corinthians 6: 19).
 He is then a Person, I suppose.

-| Page 78.
+¦ Page 78.

-| Page 109.
+¦ Page 109.

 {177}